 - GREAT FOR FRIES: Turn ordinary french fries into crinkle fries!
 This food cutter is ideal for making fun shapes out of ordinary fruits and veggies....

 - CLASSY SALADS: No more boring salads!
 Use this knife to add some flair to your lunches or family dinners.
 Kids will love helping to make salads when...

 A wood “knife” is also a fantastic choice for a toddler.
 It’s more like a wedge than a true knife, which means it’s highly unlikely to cut little fingers.

-- Made with solid maple wood and varnished with organic coconut oil and beeswax
+- Made with North American maple wood and finished with coconut oil and beeswax.

 A blunt cheese spreader is another option for a toddler so she can practice spreading soft spreads, like warm cream cheese or almond butter, on to rice cakes or toast.